Filing a Complaint on a Sheriff's Office Employee

 How much time do I have to file a complaint?

-Complaints should be filed as soon as possible as delays could harm an investigation due to the passage of time.
+There is no time limit to file a complaint on a deputy, however complaints should be filed as soon as possible as delays could harm an investigation due to the passage of time.

 Will my complaint be published in the newspaper?

 The Sheriff’s Office treats all Complaints Against Personnel as confidential in nature.
 However, if the investigation leads to administrative charges against an officer and the officer elects to have a Hearing Board, the hearing may be open to the public and the press.
 Also, the Police Accountability Act of 2020, specifically Senate Bill 178, now enables members of the press and public to request Internal Affairs (IA) files of Deputies under the Maryland Public Information Act.
 The release of such materials is subject to certain guidelines set forth in the law and every attempt will be made to remove identifying and other sensitive information prior to release.